mscherotter/VI2ACS/README.md

 ## Scene Index
 The **sceneindex** lets you create queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects.
 There should be one document for each scene in each video.

+### Query Syntax
+- Search for scenes that have a specific person: _$count=true&$filter=faces/any(face: face/name eq 'John Doe')&$select=start,end_
+- Search for scenes that have a refrigerator in them: _$count=true&$filter=labels/any(name: label/name eq 'refrigerator')&$select=start,end_

 ## Thumbnail Index
-The **thumbnailindex** lets you create queries for thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags.
-There should be one document for each thumbnail in each video.
+The **thumbnailindex** lets you create queries for keyframe thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags.
+There should be one thumbnail document for each keyframe in each video.